jonesrussell/HuMo-genealogy/docs/MODERNIZATION.md

 # HuMo-genealogy Modernization Guide

+## Transition Plan

+This modernization effort is following a structured transition plan to ensure smooth implementation of changes.
+See [TRANSITION.md](TRANSITION.md) for detailed information about:
+- Current state and target state
+- Implementation steps
+- Risk management
+- Timeline and milestones
+- Success criteria
+- Rollback procedures

 ## Branching Strategy

 This modernization effort follows a structured branching strategy to ensure stable and manageable changes.
 See [BRANCHING.md](BRANCHING.md) for detailed information about: